Addamson History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Adamsone, Addamson, Adamson and others.

 Early Notables of the Addamson family (pre 1700)

 Another 33 words (2 lines of text) are included under the topic Early Addamson Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Addamson family moved to Ireland, but this topic is not covered in this excerpt.

-Addamson Settlers in United States in the 17th Century
+Addamson Settlers in West Indies in the 17th Century